Can Bank Accounts Have Beneficiaries?

 • They’ve granted you power of attorney.

 Before opening a joint account, consider the relationship you have with the other person and how much control you’re comfortable allowing them to have.
 For instance, what if you’d like them to inherit the assets in your bank account but not be able to make withdrawals right now?
-You may be better off naming them as a beneficiary instead or setting up a POD account.
+You may be better off naming them as a beneficiary instead of opening up a joint account with that person.

 The Takeaway